 Gmail offers a feedback loop (FBL) to high volume senders and email service providers (ESPs).
-The Gmail FBL is not like those offered by other mailbox providers, because it does not send complaints in Abuse Reporting Format (ARF).
+The Gmail FBL is not like those offered by other mailbox providers, because it does not send complaints in the Abuse Reporting Format (ARF).
 Gmail's FBL only provides a report with aggregated spam statistics for @gmail.com recipients based on specific identifiers in the header, in order to protect their users' privacy.

 It is important to note that some lower volume senders may not see feedback loop data, even if all requirements for implementing the feedback loop are met.
 Gmail requires senders to hit an undisclosed volume and spam complaint threshold for data to be available.
 So, large volume senders and ESPs typically benefit the most from Gmail's feedback loop data.